Kuuuube/Monitor_Toggle/README.md

 **Width Multiplier:** In absolute mode, the multiplier to change the monitor area's width by.
 In relative mode, the multiplier to change the X sensitivity by.

-**Height Mutiplier:** In absolute mode, the multiplier to change the monitor area's height by.
+**Height Multiplier:** In absolute mode, the multiplier to change the monitor area's height by.
 In relative mode, the multiplier to change the Y sensitivity by.

 ## Cycle Mode